bhartiy/learnsellacious/pages/11.additional-attributes/global-custom-field/docs.md

 **Date:** 26-05-2020
 **Compatibility:** Sellacious v2.0.0-Beta1+

 Global custom field functionality is added in sellaciosu now.
 A custom field can be set as global at the time of adding it.
-A global custom field will appear as read only in all the product categories and relavant edit fields.
-A Global field can be selected as unique field in Global configuration.
-A Global field will be available for import in Importer also.
+A global custom field will appear as read only in all the product categories and relavant edit fields for other attributes.

 To create a global custom field follow these steps.
 Here we take a product attribute example but same can be done for other attributes too-